 While men are more likely than woman to become entrepreneurs, Chicago, in particular, has made great gains for female entrepreneurs.
 Chicago was recently named the world capital for female-founded startups, with 30 percent of startups started by women.

-I wanted to spotlight some advice I learned from one of Chicago’s newest female entrepreneurs Lakesha Rose, who recently launched her own online lifestyle magazine, Rose Phillips Online this year.
+There’s a lot of advice from successful entrepreneurs, and I wanted to spotlight some advice I learned from one of Chicago’s newest female entrepreneurs Lakesha Rose, who recently launched her own online lifestyle magazine, Rose Phillips Online this year.

 Rose is a 15- year veteran to the women-owned business world in Chicago.
 She discussed with Windy City Cosmo about the differences in being a business woman versus starting something new as an entrepreneur.
 We also discuss work-life balance, the importance of media, and how we all need that one person to believe in our vision as much as we do.

 The Tears and Stress Behind Startups:

 We hear so many success stories of how entrepreneurs are successful, but Rose gave me the truth.

 “I lost sleep, I got grey hair and because in the early months of creating Rose Phillips Online I knew I wanted to showcase local businesses on a digital and broadcast platform to promote our local community commerce but getting there and presenting a viable product was a different story.
 Since I couldn’t really explain how this would work in the early days I couldn’t ask investors to be apart of my plan since I didn’t have the entire story so I funded the idea…the good and the bad.”

 Rose started her career with the interior design business which she identified as an easier business for women to get into.

 “I was an entrepreneur (before) but not at the level and depth I am now, this process changed me as a human being.
 My god, if you want something, you have to keep pushing.
 I hit the brick wall three times.”